programminghistorian/ph-submissions/lessons/tf-idf.md

 __Tf-idf__, like many computational operations, is best understood by example.
 To this end, I've prepared a relatively small dataset of 366 _New York Times_ historic obituaries scraped from [https://archive.nytimes.com/www.nytimes.com/learning/general/onthisday/](https://archive.nytimes.com/www.nytimes.com/learning/general/onthisday/).
 For each day of the year, _The New York Times_ featured an obituary of someone born on that day.
 (There are 366 obituaries because of February 29 on the Leap Year.)
 The dataset is small enough that you should be able to open and read some if not all of the files.
 You'll notice that many of the historic figures are well known, which suggests a self-conscious effort to look back at the history of _The New York Times_ and select obituaries based on some criteria.
 In short, this isn't a representative sample of historic obituaries, it's a recent collection.

 This obituary corpus also an historical object in its own right.
 The version of _The New York Times_ "On This Day" website used for the dataset hasn't been updated since 2011, and it has been replaced by a newer, sleeker blog located at [https://learning.blogs.nytimes.com/on-this-day/](https://learning.blogs.nytimes.com/on-this-day/).
 It represents, on some level, how the questions inclusion and representation might affect both the decision to publish an obituary, and the decision to highlight a particular obituary many years later.
 The significance of such decisions has been further highlighted in recent months by _The New York Times_ itself.
-In march 2018, the newspaper began publishing obituaries for "overlooked women".
-In the words of Amisha Padnani and Jessica Bennett, "who gets remembered — and how — inherently involves judgment.
+In march 2018, the newspaper began publishing obituaries for "overlooked women".[^1] In the words of Amisha Padnani and Jessica Bennett, "who gets remembered — and how — inherently involves judgment.
 To look back at the obituary archives can, therefore, be a stark lesson in how society valued various achievements and achievers."
 The dataset includes a central metadata.csv file with each obituary's title and publication date.
 It also includes a folder of .html files downloaded from the 2011 "On This Day Website" and a folder of .txt files that represent the body of each obituary.
 These text files were generated using a Python library called BeautifulSoup, which is covered in another _Programming Historian_ (see [Intro to BeautifulSoup](https://programminghistorian.org/en/lessons/intro-to-beautiful-soup) ).
 The lesson files are located at [https://github.com/mjlavin80/tf-idf-programming-historian](https://github.com/mjlavin80/tf-idf-programming-historian).

 ## Tf-idf Definition and Background

 __Tf-idf__ stands for Term Frequency - Inverse Document Frequency.
 Instead of representing a term in a document by its raw frequency (number of occurrences) or its relative frequency (term count divided by document length), each term is weighted by dividing the term frequency by the number of documents in the corpus containing the word.
 The overall effect of this weighting scheme is to avoid a common problem when conducting text analysis: the most frequently used words in a document are often the most frequently used words in all of the documents.
 In contrast, terms with the highest __tf-idf__ scores are the terms in a document that are _distinctively_ frequent in a document, when that document is compared other documents.

 In a 1972 paper, Karen Spärck Jones explained the rationale for a weighting scheme based on term frequency weighted by collection frequency, and how it might be applied to information retrieval.
 Such weighting, she argued, "places greater emphasis on the value of a term as a means of distinguishing one document from another than on its value as an indication of the content of the document itself. ...
 In some cases a term may be common in a document and rare in the collection, so that it would be heavily weighted in both schemes.
 But the reverse may also apply.
-It is really that the emphasis is on different properties of terms."
+It is really that the emphasis is on different properties of terms."[^2]

 If this explanation doesn't quite resonate, a brief analogy might help.
 Imagine that you are on vacation for a weekend in a city that you've never visited before.
 For convenience, let's call it Idf City.
 You're trying to choose a restaurant for dinner, and you'd like to balance two competing goals: first, you want to have a very good meal, and second, you want to choose a style of cuisine that's distinctively good in Idf City.
 That is, you don't want to have something you can get just anywhere.
 You can look up online reviews of restaurants all day, and that's just find for your first goal, but what you need in order to satisfy the second goal is some way to tell the difference between good and distinctively good (or perhaps even uniquely good).